10 Awesome, Family-Friendly, All-Inclusive Caribbean Getaways For The Winter! (Part 1)

 10. Your Own Tropical Resort

-A pond fountain with lights is a fantastic feature that can be added to both small and large pools.
+A pool fountain with lights is a fantastic feature for both small and large pools.
 In fact, when the lights are lit at night, they illuminate the water and turn the whole space into a breathtaking, magical display.

 Photo Credit: Goodbye to Muck